-Consumers have begun to file pressure cooker lawsuits, claiming the common kitchen appliances can explode suddenly, causing severe burn injuries.
+Consumers have begun to file product liability claims over alleged pressure cooker defects, saying the common kitchen appliances can explode suddenly, causing severe burn injuries.
 A host of different manufacturers have been hit with allegations of selling defective and dangerous products – including Fagor America, the company behind Casa Essentials and Rapid Express pressure cookers.

 What Is Fagor America?